cloudera-labs/cloudera-deploy/private-cloud/base/aws-iaas/README.md

 ### Configuration Variables

-Configuration is passed via environment variables and an user-facing configuration file.
+Configuration is passed via environment variables and an user-managed configuration file.

 #### Environment Variables